 shall use best efforts to ensure that participants of the working group conduct themselves in accordance with applicable policies and procedures including, but not limited to, SASB Bylaws 5.2.1.

+The officers of the Working Group shall ensure that parliamentary tactics are not used by members to prevent the Working Group from transacting business.

 The officers of the Working Group shall manage the day-to-day operations of the Working

 Group.
 The officers are responsible for implementing the decisions of the Working Group and